JosephJX/Lotide/README.md

 - `findKeyByValue`: Takes an object and a value and returns the first key which contains the given value.
 If no key with that given value is found, it returns undefined.

+- `flatten`: Returns a flattened version of the inputted array.

 - `head`: Returns the first item in the array.

 - `flatten`: Returns a flattened version of the inputted array.